Nightcaps farmer makes grand final

 New Zealand Young Farmers chief executive Cheyne Gillooly said this was the 58th season of the competition and it had the highest attendance of entrants in recent years.

 "FMG Young Farmer of the Year is a true celebration of agriculture and the people who drive it.
-From the youngest contestant just beginning, to the oldest who is giving it their last shot, the strength in which people show up for their community makes me so proud of what Young Farmers represents."
+From the youngest contestant just beginning, to the oldest who is giving it their last shot, the strength in which people show up for their community makes me so proud of what Young Farmers represents."— Allied Media